JordanMartinez/purescript-jordans-reference/21-Hello-World/02-Prelude-ish/02-Prelude/07-Control-Flow--Functor-to-Monad/12-Useful-Monads.md

 instance bindMonad :: Bind Maybe where bind :: forall a b.
-Maybe a -> (a -> Maybe b) -> Maybe b -- when given a Nothing, stop all future computations and return immediately. bind Nothing _ = Nothing
+Maybe a -> (a -> Maybe b) -> Maybe b -- when given a Nothing, stop all possible future computations -- and return immediately. bind Nothing _ = Nothing
-  -- when given a Just, run the function on its contents bind (Just a) f = f a
+  -- when given a Just, run the function on its contents -- and continue any Monadic computations bind (Just a) f = f a

 someComputation :: Maybe ReturnValue